high-techsgyan/fluttercustomvideoplayer/README.md

     );
   }
 }
-Step 3: Implement Video Player Screen
+Step 3: Implement the Video Player Screen
-The following approach navigates to the video player screen from your code.
+To navigate to the video player screen from your app, use the following code snippet:

+dart
+Copy code
 void _onSlideTap(String videoUrl) {
   Navigator.push(
     context,